-If you think your account might have been compromised, but you're not sure:
+If you think your account may have been compromised, but you're not sure, please do the following:

-- Check who is logged in to your account and remotely log out any that you don't recognise as you.
+- On your Settings → Password & Security screen, you can also check for any currently logged in sessions and remotely log out any that you don't recognize as you.

 What makes a login suspicious?

-- A login at a time you know you weren't connected.
+- A login at a time you know you weren't on your account.
 Be mindful that computers that are left on can be continuously checking.
 Likewise, mobile devices will also check in the background.

 Securing your account

-- Once you have access to your account, we highly recommend enabling two-step verification to make it a lot harder for criminals to steal your account.
+Once you have access to your account, we highly recommend enabling two-step verification to make it a lot harder for your account to be compromised.